Building your System

 Fire protection can come in couple of ways: wireless smoke detectors placed on your ceiling or wall, or heat detectors, which can detect either a maximum temperature or a rate of rise increase faster than is possible for a furnace.
 These are useful in places like kitchens or lunchrooms where a toaster or oven could burn something you’re cooking, which won’t set off the detector unless there is an actual fire.
-We also offer a device called the firefighter, which listens to the smoke detectors that most newer houses already have.
-The firefighter detects a smoke alarm and subsequently notifies you or your monitoring company of the alarm.

 Another thing you might like to add to your system is a panic/medical alert button.
 You can wear this device as a pendant or as a watch.
 When the panic button is pressed, the LEDs on either side of the button will blink and an alarm signal is transmitted.
 You can use this button for personal security purposes, or configure it to your home automation system (when the button is pressed, it will turn off the alarm/unlock the door/turn on all the lights).
 If the button is pressed it can also turn off the alarm, unlock the door and turn on

 all the lights so the person coming to help can come in.

 For home automation, we offer many products: light bulbs, switches, outlets, locks, and Z-Wave devices.